pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 `breakfast`

-**NOTE**
+:::info

 I refreshed the instructions again, follow last indication of Ray.
 It seem to work like a charm.

-Just discarted the follow part, from Ray suggestions:
+Just discarted the following part:

 ```
 pacman -S rsync reflector